nathco/jQuery.scrollSpeed/README.md

 # jQuery.scrollSpeed
-Lightweight jQuery extension for modifying vertical scrolling speed in modern web browsers.
+Lightweight jQuery extension for modifying scrolling speed in modern web browsers.
+Supports vertical or horizontal scrolling direction.

 ## Installation
 Include the latest version of [jQuery](http://jquery.com/download) and `jQuery.scrollSpeed.js` in the `<head>` of your HTML document: